evkx/evkx.github.io/content/models/hyundai/inster/inster_long_range/_index.md

 ### Sound system

-One type of sound system is available for the Hyundai INSTER Long Range.
+The Hyundai INSTER Long Range comes equipped with one sound system option:

-- With the Bose Premium Sound System, you get seven speakers with a max system output of  watts.
+- **Bose Premium Sound System**: This system features seven speakers and delivers a maximum output of  watts.

-The model has 4 USB-C connections as standard.
+Additionally, the model includes 4 USB-C connections as standard.

 ## Lights